Gattancha-Computer-Services/rubrik-exporter/README.md

 # rubrik-exporter
+Based on the rubrik-exporter by claranet (https://github.com/claranet/rubrik-exporter) It has been upgraded to compile with Go v1.25 and also work is underway to use the Rubrik GraphQL API instead of REST

+It is very much a WIP at this point

 Rubrik metrics exporter for Prometheus

 A lightweight exporter that exposes Rubrik backup metrics in Prometheus format.
 Supports deployment as standalone binary or systemd service.